Gazprom tightens gas squeeze on France's Engie | Headlines

 - Russian Federation

-Russia's Gazprom will reduce gas deliveries to Engie from Tuesday in a dispute over contracts, the French utility said, deepening winter energy supply concerns.

-Europe is already on notice that Gazprom will shut off the Nord Stream 1 gas pipeline to Germany from Aug 31 to Sept 2 for maintenance and there is some concern that Moscow, which has already cut the pipeline's supply to just 20% of capacity, may step up pressure by delaying the restart.
 In its statement, Engie gave no details on the nature of the dispute between it and Gazprom over the application of contracts.
+Gazprom did not immediately respond to a Reuters request for comment.

 Engie's deliveries from Gazprom have already decreased substantially since the beginning of war in Ukraine in February, with recent monthly supply of 1.5 terawatt-hours (TWh), the utility said.
 In 2021, Gazprom supplied 121 TWh of gas to Engie, or 20% of its total procurement, according to analysts at Morningstar.